usernameSplash/Redux-Tutorial/README.md

 # Redux Tutorial

-Learning Redux on programs with Vanilla JS and React.
+Learning Redux on programs with Vanilla JS.